Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Synchronous/asynchronous framework

+While Local-SGD allows for flexible communication frequency to reduce the overall communication overhead, reducing it excessively can lead to a decline in convergence performance.
+Consequently, Local-SGD often requires an increased number of training iterations to attain comparable model accuracy to that of BSP-SGD, thereby potentially slowing down the training process.
+Therefore, it is important to find the optimal communication period that strikes a balance between communication overhead and convergence performance.
+To improve the performance of Local-SGD, Yu et al.~\citep{pmlrv97yu19d} combined distributed momentum SGD and Local-SGD achieving a linear speedup in training.
+Jiang et al.~\citep{AlinearSpeedupAnalysis} reduced communication complexity by exploiting the quantization method (\S\ref{sec:quantization}) in combination with Local SGD.

-Large-batch SGD could make the performance of generalization decrease \cite{chen2016scalable}\cite{NIPS2019_8452}\cite{Hoffer2017TLG32947713294936}\cite{DBLPconficlrKeskarMNST17}\cite{DBLPjournalscorrabs181103600}.
-Lin et al. \cite{Lin2018DontUL} proposed \textit{post-local SGD}, an efficient training algorithm to address this generalization issue of large-batch training, which allows one to scale the training onto much more parallel computing devices.
-This algorithm divides the whole training process into two phases, using mini-batch SGD in the first phase and local SGD in the second phase.
+Increasing batch sizes can also reduce the number of iterations needed to reduce communication data.
+CR-PSGD-Catalyst~\citep{pmlrv97yu19c} proposed to dynamically increase batch sizes after each training iteration, while guaranteeing the same convergence rate of SSP.
+However, large-batch SGD can lead to decreased generalization performance ~\citep{chen2016scalable,NIPS2019_8452,Hoffer2017TLG32947713294936,DBLPconficlrKeskarMNST17,DBLPjournalscorrabs181103600}.
+To address this issue, Lin et al.~\citep{Lin2018DontUL} proposed \textit{post-local SGD} to allow one to scale the training onto much more parallel computing devices.
+This algorithm divides the whole training process into two phases, using mini-batch SGD in the first phase and Local-SGD in the second phase.

+Lazy Aggregation (LAG)~\citep{LAG,LENA} delays the gradient uploading if the new gradient of a worker is similar with the old gradient of the last iteration.
+And the server will use the old gradient of the worker $i$ as the new gradient to conduct aggregation.
+This can be seen as a special Local-SGD, as it skips the communication round.
+The 3PC~\citep{3PC} designs a novel compressor which unifies the error-feedback (\S\ref{sec:auxiliary}) and LAG together, and obtains higher compression ratio and faster convergence.

+FedAvg~\citep{FederatedLearning,tang2023fedml,tang2022gossipfl,tang2022virtual} is another representative Local-SGD algorithm, which is a fundamental method in federated learning~\cite{FederatedLearning,kairouz2019advances}.
+In FedAvg, the server randomly selects a part of clients to conduct local training at each communication round.
+Different from setting a fixed number of iterations in Local-SGD, clients in FedAvg conduct local training on all local samples for one epoch or several epochs.
+Thus, the number of iterations in FedAvg actually is proportional to the size of local datasets.
+After local training, the server collects local models for aggregation.